Josh Barrett (American football): Denver Broncos

-Barrett was drafted in the seventh round (220th overall) in the 2008 NFL draft by the Denver Broncos.
+Barrett was selected in the seventh round (220th overall) in the 2008 NFL draft by the Denver Broncos.
 He was waived by the Broncos on August 30, 2008, and re-signed the next day to their practice squad.
 On November 23, 2008, Barrett was elevated to the Broncos' active roster.
 He played in the final six games of the season, starting the last three.
 He finished with 22 tackles and one interception.
 In 2009, Barrett played in 14 games, with no starts, and recorded 10 tackles on the season.

 New England Patriots

 On August 5, 2010, Barrett was waived/injured by the Broncos with a shoulder injury.
 If he had cleared waivers, Barrett would have reverted to the Broncos' injured reserve list.
 However, he was claimed by the New England Patriots on August 6.
 He was placed on injured reserve on August 31, the first day the team could do so without exposing him to waivers.